biniLasso: Automated cut-point detection via sparse cumulative binarization: Abstract

 \section{Abstract}

-{We present biniLasso and its sparse variant, miniLasso, novel methods for prognostic analysis of high-dimensional data that enable the detection of multiple cut-points per feature.
-Our approach extends commonly used survival models, with a focus on the Cox proportional hazards models, as well as generalized linear models by integrating a cumulative binarization scheme with $L_1$ penalization.
+We present biniLasso and its sparse variant, miniLasso, novel methods for prognostic analysis of high-dimensional data that enable the detection of multiple cut-points per feature.
+Our approach extends commonly used survival models, with a focus on the Cox proportional hazards models, as well as generalized linear models by integrating a cumulative binarization scheme with $\ell_1$ penalization.
 The miniLasso variant incorporates an additional uniLasso regularization stage to deliver a more parsimonious model.
-Both methods are computationally efficient (2–8× faster than existing approaches, on average) and demonstrate superior performance in extensive simulations and applications to three genomic cancer datasets from TCGA.
+Both methods are computationally efficient (2–8× faster than existing approaches, on average) and demonstrate improved performance in extensive simulations and applications to three genomic cancer datasets from TCGA.
 The standard biniLasso excels at uncovering complex relationships in exploratory analyses where the number of cut-points is unrestricted.
-Crucially, when the model is constrained to a limited number of cut-points, a common requirement for clinical utility, miniLasso achieves comparable predictive accuracy while delivering a simpler, more interpretable model. } {Feature binarization; optimal cut-points; $L_1$ norm penalty; Lasso; sparse regression; survival analysis; GLM; high-dimensional}
+Crucially, when the model is constrained to a limited number of cut-points, a common requirement for clinical utility, miniLasso achieves comparable predictive accuracy while delivering a simpler, more interpretable model.